Why we undertake research

 Planned research projects

-What the project will deliver |
+| 2025–26 research projects | What the project will deliver |

-Based on annual consumer survey data, our ongoing Communications and media in Australia series features a range of snapshots, research reports and interactive reports looking at the Australian communications and media landscape. |
+| Communications and media in Australia series | Based on ACS data, our ongoing Communications and media in Australia series features a range of research looking at the Australian communications and media landscape. |

 Updates to the program may occur as our research requirements evolve in response to changing external and organisational priorities.